kirru2198/Python/Loops/5_for_Loop_with_range().md

 ### **1. Introduction to the `range()` Function**

 The `range()` function returns a sequence of numbers.
 It generates numbers based on the arguments provided to it.
+> The range() function returns a sequence of numbers.
+It generates numbers based on the values you give it.

 #### **Syntax:**